 This is the second of a series of articles defending a compatibilist interpretation of utilitarianism, which can be reconciled with all major moral theories.
-In the last article, I explain what utilitarians mean when they talk about “pain” and “pleasure”.
-Follow me on social media and subscribe to my newsletter in order to be notified about the next articles in the series.
+In the previous article, I explain what utilitarians mean when they talk about “pain” and “pleasure”.

 Virtue, then, being of two kinds, intellectual and moral, intellectual virtue in the main owes both its birth and its growth to teaching (for which reason it requires experience and time), while moral virtue comes about as a result of habit, whence also its name (ethike) is one that is formed by a slight variation from the word ethos (habit).

 Virtue ethics is a family of moral theories that emphasizes the cultivation of virtuous habits, rather than defining moral axioms from which we can logically derive answers to practical moral questions.
 It is one of the three main families of moral theories, alongside deontological ethics (based on duties), and utilitarianism, which promotes the greatest happiness for the greatest number.
 Some people appeal to notions of virtue to criticize utilitarianism, but any plausible reading of Bentham and Mill, the fathers of the theory, makes it clear that they recognized the importance of cultivating positive habits.
 Virtue ethics is best seen, therefore, simply as a theory that examines morality from another perspective, and not as an alternative theory that contradicts utilitarianism.